 - Variable Universal Life Insurance

-And, within each of these types are even more specific life insurance policy options available.
+And, within each of these types are even more specific policy options available.
 Let’s take a look at term vs whole life insurance coverage.

 Term life insurance is considered to be the most “basic” form of life insurance coverage.
-One of the primary reasons for this is because term life offers pure death benefit protection only, without any type of cash value or savings build up within the policy.
+One of the primary reasons for this is because it offers pure death benefit protection only, without any type of cash value or savings build up within the policy.

 Because of this, it can be extremely affordable, and it can provide you with a viable way to obtain a large amount of life insurance coverage at a low premium rate – particularly if you are young and/or in relatively good health at the time you apply for the policy.

 Just as its name suggests, term life insurance is purchased – and it will remain in force – for certain time periods, or “terms.”